Who is this article for?

 File metadata collection is a powerful detection tool which provides detailed visibility for Code42 administrators about:

-This tutorial explains how to enable File Metadata Collection in your Code42 environment so you can start monitoring and investigating file activity using Forensic Search.
+This tutorial explains how to enable File Metadata Collection in your Code42 environment so you can start using Code42 to detect and respond to insider threats.

 Watch the short video below to learn more about how Code42 collects file event data.